dliw/fpCEF3/Readme.md

 ### Which versions of CEF are supported?

 fpCEF3 only supports CEF3, *no* support for CEF1.
-Version 3.1453.1255 (and newer) should work, didn't test for older ones.
+Version 3.1453.1255 (and newer) should work.

+Older releases lack some symbols on Windows; I didn't test on Linux.

 ### Which platforms are supported?

-Currently only Linux with gtk2 is tested and fully implemented.
+- Windows
+- Linux with GTK2

-The plain header should be ready for Windows and Mac (maybe with small changes), but the component definitely needs a bit of work to support more platforms.
+The plain header should be ready for Mac (maybe with small changes), but the component needs to be adopted.

 ### Is there a documentation for fpCEF?